Robust Multi-Task Learning with Excess Risks: Introduction

 At a high level, ExcessMTL iteratively executes the following steps until convergence: i) estimate excess risk for each task, ii) update task weights based on their respective excess risks, iii) perform a gradient update using the weighted sum of losses.
 The ability to identify the convergence distance leads to robustness in the presence of label noise.
 Even if one or multiple tasks are highly corrupted by label noise, the overall performance will not be compromised.

 Theoretically, we derive convergence guarantees for our algorithm and establish connections with multi-objective optimization, proving that the solutions of ExcessMTL are Pareto stationary.
 Empirically, we evaluate our method on various MTL benchmarks, showing that it outperforms existing adaptive weighting methods in the presence of label noise, even in cases of extreme noise in one or a few tasks.
 Our results highlight the robustness of excess risk-based weighting methods, especially when label noise is a concern.
+Beyond MTL, our insights on the connection between excess risks and convergence distance can potentially inspire more robust algorithmic design for applications using loss weighting methods.